Documentation

 Updated 11/16/2025

-➡️ Questionnaire Mode Basics
+Questionnaire Mode Basics

-📲 What is Questionnaire Mode?
+🤨 What is Questionnaire Mode?

-📞 How to Build a New Questionnaire
+👷🏿 How to Build a New Questionnaire

-- Log into your Dashboard
+- Log into your Dashboard.

-- Turn on the Questionnaire Enabled/Disabled Toggle
+- Turn on the Questionnaire Enabled/Disabled Toggle.

 ☎️ How to Configure Questionnaire Triggers

-- Click Expand Questionnaire Trigger Settings
+- Click Expand Questionnaire Trigger Settings.

-- Separate each keyword by a comma
+- Separate each keyword with a comma

-- Type related keywords one after another (e.g., "price", "pricing", "cost")
+- Include related keywords (e.g., “price”, “pricing”, “cost”)

 ⛰ How to Create Questions

-- Click Expand Questions
+- Click Expand Questions.

-- Under Q1, enter your first question in the Question input box
+- Under Q1, enter your first question in the Question input box.

-- Optional: Select whether the question is unconditional or conditional in the Question Type dropdown
+- Optional: Select whether the question is unconditional or conditional in the Question Type dropdown.

-- Example of response to a questionnaire without question labels:
+- Example responses without labels:

 May I have your name, please?
 Alex Sacks